i-vesseg/RobustMedSeg/README.md

 ### Phase 1

-This phase requires one additional step to prepare the training data, which each client must execute by running the following command.
+This phase requires one additional step to prepare the training data, which each client must execute by running the following command:

 ```
 python prepare_data.py ${K1_dir}/train/ --out ${D1_dir} --size 512 --label 0